-Beginning in Spring 2013, Turnitin, the plagiarism checking tool, will be available in Blackboard and Canvas.
+Beginning in Spring 2013, Turnitin, the plagiarism checking tool ,has been available in Canvas.
 Instructions on using this tool for faculty in Canvas are posted below.
 For instructions for students, please see our student guide.

 - Turnitin's End User License Agreement (EULA)